jparraporcar/s2e-backend/README.md

 ## Description

-This is the backend service for the s2e (studyToEvolve) mobile application.
+This is the backend service for the s2e (StudyToEvolve) mobile application.
 It's built with serverless architecture on AWS, utilizing services like AWS Lambda, API Gateway, and more to handle requests from the frontend application.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - You have installed the latest version of [Node.js and npm](https://nodejs.org/)
 - You have installed the [Serverless framework](https://www.serverless.com/framework/docs/getting-started/)
+- You have installed the [AWS CLI](https://aws.amazon.com/cli/)
 - You have an AWS account with appropriate access rights

 ## Installation